praetoriandigital/cub-java/README.md

 ### Webhooks processing

-When something changes in User model(or any other Model that you are interested in) Cub will send latest data for the model that was updated to the endpoint.
+When something changes in User model (or any other Model that you are interested in) Cub will send the latest data for the model that was updated to the endpoint.
 But only webhooks are not reliable and should be used together with API, because:
 - there can be a race condition between webhooks when webhook can contain outdated data(for example, on retries after failed requests);
 - some webhooks can be lost, even the most reliable systems sometimes fail;